Diagnosis

 -

 Take a family member or friend along.
 Sometimes it can be difficult to remember all the information provided to you during an appointment.
-Someone who accompanies you may remember something that you missed or forgot.
+Someone who comes with you may remember something that you missed or forgot.

-- Write down questions to ask your doctor.
-Preparing a list of questions will help you make the most of your time with your doctor.
+- Write down questions to ask your healthcare professional.
+Preparing a list of questions helps you make the most of your appointment time.

 - What is likely causing my seizures?